 5. Make Your Internal Communication Measurable

 Communicators write, create, and speak for a living.
 But for an organization’s leaders, it’s numbers that do the talking.
 To prove the value of your communication, increase budgets, and show results, you need data to make your case.
-Luckily, collecting that data is easier than ever before.
+Luckily, there are internal communications tools that make collecting that data easier than ever before.

 Built-in analytics tools for communications can now gather and display detailed metrics for multiple channels on a single dashboard, in addition to providing basic measurements for the interactions we all know and love from our non-working lives: likes, shares, and comments.